elixir-lang/ex_doc/README.md

   * Quick-search with autocompletion support. (`s` keyboard shortcut.)
   * Go-to shortcut with auto-complete to take the reader to any HexDocs package documentation. (`g` keyboard shortcut.)
   * Support for night mode, activated according to the browser preference.
-  * Tooltips for links to modules and functions, for the current project and other projects.
+  * Tooltips for links to modules and functions, both for the current project and other projects.
   * Version dropdown, automatically configured when hosted on HexDocs.

 ## Usage